tbaruth/todo/README.md

 This repo is just a test repo.
 I'm just having some fun, learning a few things, and building myself some quick reference material.

+Expect this repo to be full of contrived stuff.
+It's purely for play.

 ## Setup

 ### Development